ICF 1.5.20.15

 Before you start

-2. Create a new application with the full Dropbox access type.
+2. Create a new application with full Dropbox access.
 Add the required read and write permissions for team, member, and group.
 Remember to save the app key and app secret.

 3. Get a refresh token.